anoshaahmed/fem14-qr-code-card/README.md

 ### What I learned

-I learned to make a rotating card.
+I learned to make a rotating component.

 ### Continued development